 I also love Brighton and Hove for the wonderful festive feeling.
 Christmas, Valentines, Halloween, Easter, New Year and many more holidays which not only will give you another week off studying (!) but also make sure you enjoy it in full.
 Creative decorations and colourful events will keep you occupied and impressed by the innovative ideas and funky costumes.

 As a student, you do three things only: sleep, study and have fun – not necessarily in this order… Let’s focus on the fun part for now.
 We could divide it into two sections: day and night time.
-Daytime attractions here in Brighton are constantly changing- the wheel to i360, the ice rink to the Ladyboys cabaret shows, but some of course stay the same like the Brighton Pier (thank God!).
+Daytime attractions here in Brighton are constantly changing- the ice rink to the Ladyboys cabaret shows, but some of course stay the same like the Brighton Pier (thank God!).
 The pier is my favourite part of the city (and the Royal Pavilion for its architecture).
 With plenty of funfair rides, a few food and drink spots, henna tattoo, handmade jewellery store and of course the casino for both children and adults – Brighton Pier makes the perfect place for a day out with friends or family.

 Aleks Ptasinska, Summer School Co-Ordinator

 Nightlife in Brighton is something you need to experience yourself; it is indeed something completely different to other cities I’ve been to.
 The variety of nightclubs and events filled with the music of biggest world’s DJs and bands, colourful costumes and the after-parties that will turn each weekend into an unforgettable memory.